-The board governs risk and determines the risk appetite of the Company so that risk is governed in a way that supports strategy implementation.
-The board governs risk in that it has delegated the oversight thereof to the audit and risk committee, which assesses and evaluates risk appetite, risk tolerance and levels and management's actions to mitigate these and/or to accept the level of risk.
-Material risks, as and when they arise, that could significantly impact Curro's business are discussed with the board from time to time.
-To enhance the risk management processes within the group, risk opportunities that have in the past been raised and discussed as and when identified between and among directors and executive management, are in the future also being included in the risk barometer of the Company.
+as and when they arise, that could significantly impact Curro's business are discussed with the board from time to time.
+To enhance the risk management processes within the group, risk opportunities that have been raised and discussed by the directors and executive management, are included in the risk barometer of the Company.